-BIRMINGHAM, Ala. - Competing through an injury suffered early on the first day of competition, senior captain John Braga (North Reading, Mass.) competed in the final three events of the heptathlon on Friday afternoon to ultimately post a 13th-place finish at the 2017 NCAA Indoor Track & Field Championships with 4,861 points in his second consecutive appearance in the heptathlon at the indoor nationals.
+BIRMINGHAM, Ala. - Competing through an injury suffered early on the first day of competition, senior captain John Braga (North Reading, Mass.) competed in the final three events of the heptathlon on Friday afternoon to ultimately post a 12th-place finish at the 2017 NCAA Indoor Track & Field Championships with 4,861 points in his second consecutive appearance in the heptathlon at the indoor nationals.
+His placing was bumped up from 13th to 12th after another competitior was stripped of their finish.

 Event: 2017 NCAA Indoor Championships